FINANCE

 A representative example shows the key components within a finance agreement, such as deposit, term, annual mileage and representative Annual Percentage Rate (APR).
 It is an example of how your monthly payments could be calculated and is a requirement for specific financial promotions.

-Settlement occurs if a customer decides to end the finance agreement, before its stated end date, by paying everything that is due to be paid at that point.
+Full settlement occurs if a customer decides to end the finance agreement, before its stated end date, by paying everything that is due to be paid at that point.
+A customer is also entitled, at any time, to pay back part of what is owed under the finance agreement.

-Term is the length of your finance agreement.
+Term is the length of your finance agreement in months.
 This length may be reduced if you exercise any termination, cancellation or purchase rights that may be available under your finance agreement before the end of your finance agreement.

 Total amount payable is the total amount that you will pay under your finance agreement, which includes the amount you borrow, all charges, fees and interest, and any deposit that you may pay upfront.